Donations API guide

 GET:/donations/v1/agreements/{agreementId} | Get detailed information about a specific agreement |

-Get a list of donations paymentsβ
+Get a list of donation paymentsβ

 For example: